 And examine yourself at Christmas — because we all have elements of Scrooge.

 Exactly so.
 And the idea of instant conversion, of New Year’s resolutions, that we can turn ourselves around.
 It’s a hugely popular book.
 He was a Christian, in a non-doctrinaire sense.
 He believed in the values of Christianity, of helping your neighbour and the essential goodness of people, really.

 You emphasize Christmas in your own book about Dickens.

 Yes, there’s a bit about Christmas because he is so associated with Christmas.
 When he died, a girl who worked in Covent Garden asked, “Will Father Christmas die too?”
 Even now you’ll find productions of A Christmas Carol everywhere at Christmas.
 There’s a wonderful muppets version.

-Why is he so associated with Christmas, is it because A Christmas Carol was so popular at the time?
+Why are Charles Dickens books so associated with Christmas, is it because A Christmas Carol was so popular at the time?

 Yes, partly.
 It also coincided with Christmas becoming more commercialised.
 Christmas trees came in in the 1840s.
 Prince Albert, who came from Germany, brought some Christmas traditions with him — like Christmas cards.
 There had always been a Christmas holiday, but a lot of the rituals we associate with Christmas really start to build up at that time.
 He did Christmas books after A Christmas Carol and other people did too.
 I don’t think there was much of a tradition of it before then.

-Why do you think Dickens has been performed so much in so many different ways?
+Why do you think Charles Dickens books has been performed so much in so many different ways?